weix21/EDClust/README.md

 ## Quick start

-Here we show the key steps for paramter initalization and clustering.
+Here we show the key steps for parameter initalization and clustering.
 This code chunk assumes you have an pre-processed expression count matrix called count_all_notna, an array of subject ID information called subject_all_notna.

 Here's we show an example in Mlung_sub Dataset step by step.